rajeshrinet/pystokes/README.md

 ### PyForces

-This is a library to be used along with PyStokes for the generation of the Forces and Torques on the colloids.
+PyForces is a library to be used along with PyStokes for computing body forces and torques on the colloids.